vstinner/misc/cpython/pep-compat-version.rst

   impossible to implement safely, it was removed in Python 3.4.1 (`bpo-21082 <https://bugs.python.org/issue21082>`_).

-Changes which are not backward compatible are also made in minor releases.
-Example:
+Changes which are not backward compatible are also made in micro releases.
+Examples:

 * ``ssl.OP_NO_TLSv1_3`` constant was added to 2.7.15, 3.6.3 and 3.7.0
   for backwards compatibility with OpenSSL 1.0.2.
 * ``typing.AsyncContextManager`` was added to Python 3.6.2.
-* The ``zipfile`` module accepts a :term:`path-like object` since Python 3.6.2.
+* The ``zipfile`` module accepts a path-like object since Python 3.6.2.
 * ``loop.create_future()`` was added to Python 3.5.2 in the ``asyncio`` module.